 The Bean and Ebbsfleet junctions are on the busy A2 trunk road separated by approximately 1.2 miles (2 kilometres).
 The Bean junction connects the Bluewater shopping centre and the B255 to the A2.
 The Ebbsfleet junction connects the A2 with the B259 Southfleet Road.

-We are proposing to improve both junctions at:
+We are proposing to improve both junctions:

-- Bean junction: We propose to retain the existing layout with the current roundabouts enlarged and controlled by traffic lights.
+- Bean junction: we propose to retain the existing layout with the current roundabouts enlarged and controlled by traffic lights.
 There will be a new bridge over the A2 for southbound traffic (situated to the east of the existing Bean Lane overbridge, which will be retained for northbound traffic) and a new slip road on to the A2 for eastbound traffic

-- Ebbsfleet junction: The proposals will broadly follow the existing road layout with enlarged roundabouts controlled by traffic lights.
+- Ebbsfleet junction: the proposals will broadly follow the existing road layout with enlarged roundabouts controlled by traffic lights.
 The road between the roundabouts will be widened to a dual carriageway.
 The slip roads from the A2 will be retained and the slip roads to the A2 widened

 - support economic and housing growth in north Kent, including Ebbsfleet Garden City

 - increase capacity of the junctions and minimise the impact on the A2

 - improve journey times

 - improve road safety